Oriana Fallaci: Personal views, relationships and death

-On 27 August 2005, Fallaci had a private audience with Pope Benedict XVI at Castel Gandolfo.
-Although an atheist, Fallaci reportedly had great respect for the Pope and expressed admiration for his 2004 essay titled "If Europe Hates Itself".
-Despite being an atheist, in The Force of Reason, she claimed that she was also a "Christian atheist".
+Cimitero degli Allori, Oriana Fallaci's grave with a stone memorial to Alexandros Panagoulis on the left.

+As a teenager during WWII Fallaci supported the Italian resistance, and took pride in her physical courage despite her small stature.
+Cristina De Stefano wrote that, in Bangladesh, Fallaci separated from the other journalists and took a small boat to Dhaka and arrived alone to witness the dictator’s troops killing prisoners and burying them in common graves.

+Fallaci lived with Alexandros Panagoulis in Florence from 1973 until his death in 1976.
+Fallaci wrote A Man, a book inspired by his life and claimed that his death was not an accident but had been arranged.

+Fallaci had stated that during her life she had only three friends who were women: Ingrid Bergman, Anna Magnani and Maria Callas, all of whom had initially sought her friendship.
+Fallaci had strong views about the mistreatment of women, and spoke out against the Taliban and the status of women in Afghanistan.

+In The Force of Reason, she described herself as a "Christian atheist".
 Fallaci was a vocal critic of Islam, especially after the Iranian Revolution and the September 11 attacks in 2001.
-When rumours of the construction of an Islamic centre in the city of Siena intensified, Fallaci told The New Yorker "If the Muslims build this Islamic center, she will blow it up with the help of her friends".
+When rumours of the construction of an Islamic centre in the city of Siena intensified, Fallaci told The New Yorker she would "blow it up with the help of her friends".

+In 2005, she read an interview with Rino Fisichella in Corriere della Sera and contacted him.
+Over time they grew close and he introduced her to Pope Benedict XVI.
+He said that she had grown to doubt her atheism, but her strong character continued to question the authority of the Church.
+He was with her during her last days and arranged her funeral.

 Fallaci died on 15 September 2006, in her native Florence, from cancer.
-She was buried in the Cimitero Evangelico degli Allori in the southern suburb of Florence, Galluzzo, alongside her family members and a stone memorial to Alexandros Panagoulis, her late companion.
+She was buried in the Cimitero Evangelico degli Allori in the southern suburb of Florence, Galluzzo, alongside her family members and a stone memorial dedicated to Panagoulis.

 Legacy

+Fallaci interviewed prominent figures such as Deng Xiaoping, Andreas Papandreou, Haile Selassie, Lech Wałęsa and Muammar Gaddafi.

-As of 2018, streets or squares have been renamed after her in Pisa, Arezzo, and Genoa.
-A public garden has also been dedicated to her in Sesto San Giovanni, an industrial town close to Milan.
+As of 2018, streets and squares have been renamed after her in Pisa, Arezzo, and Genoa.
+A public garden is dedicated to her in Sesto San Giovanni, an industrial town close to Milan.

 In July 2019, the lower chamber of the Italian Parliament approved the creation of low-denomination treasury bills that could also be used as a de facto parallel currency to the euro.
 According to the plan's main proponent, the League's MP Claudio Borghi, the 20-euro bill should bear a picture of Fallaci.

 An Italian television series was created about her life, titled Miss Fallaci (2024).

 In 2024, a biographical novel, Oriana: A Novel of Oriana Fallaci, was published by author Anastasia Rubis based on the true story of Fallaci's career and personal life.

+Fallaci is referenced as an inspiration for the journalist in the film Close-Up directed by Abbas Kiarostami.